 Resistance list for the selection of electric drum pumps

 Depending on how often and for what flow rates you want to use your pump, there are different modes of operation: Manual, electric and compressed air.
 While electric and compact air pumps are usually designed for larger containers and, above all, allow a quick filling of large quantities, hand pumps are more suitable for the occasional packing of small quantities.
 The viscosity of the media to be pumped also has a considerable influence on the mode of operation selection.

 We have summarised the advantages and disadvantages for you below:

 The safe handling of liquids of different viscosities requires the use of special pumps, especially for large containers or viscous substances.

 To remove some liquid from a drum quickly and easily, it is also possible to use a hand pump.
-Depending on the model, the immersion tube can be adjusted to the depth of the container - and therefore also enables the removal of small quantities from larger containers.
-For filling larger quantities from drums or filling from IBC, electrical or compressed air pumps are more suitable.
+Depending on the model, the immersion tube can be adjusted to the depth of the container - and, therefore, also enables the removal of small quantities from larger containers.
+Electrical or compressed air pumps are more suitable for filling more significant amounts from drums or IBC.
 Models with different depths are also available as finished sets.

 Electric or compressed air?

 On the one hand, this depends on the connections available during operation.
 On the other hand, compressed air pumps can achieve better results, especially with "difficult" substances.
-Compressed air diaphragm pumps are even suitable for abrasive or solids-containing substances, as well as media with extremely high viscosity.
+Compressed air diaphragm pumps are suitable for abrasive or solids-containing substances and media with extremely high viscosity.